InRule/Samples/Authoring Samples/Decisions/test-decision.md

 Here, the input fields may be populated as if they were the values being input to the Decision.

-*Note: Setting the output field values is discouraged because this is not a scenario that would apply when executed as a Decision Service.*
+*Note: Setting the output field values in irVerify is discouraged because this is not a scenario that would apply when executed as a Decision Service.*

 To execute the Decision, either click the 'Apply' button on the 'DecisionStart' Rule Set, or click the 'Apply Rules' button in the 'Home' tab.